 Can I Double this Easy Brownies Recipe?

 You can easily double this recipe and bake in a 9 by 13-inch metal baking pan for about 35 to 40 minutes.

 If you’re still curious about how baking ingredients and techniques work, and how I create my recipes using the science of baking, then I have a little invitation for you.
 Come join me in my online baking class The Magic of Baking.
-Everything in the class is already there, waiting for you to go through at your own time at your convenience.
-I go in depth on how baking works so you can have complete confidence every time you enter the kitchen.
+Everything in the class is already there, waiting for you to go through at your own pace and at your convenience.
+I go in-depth on how baking works, so you can have complete confidence every time you enter the kitchen.
 Learn more about The Magic of Baking here.